eBardX/xesti-packages-docs/README.md

 ## <a name="overview">Overview</a>

-xesti-packages-docs aggregates the API reference for the full Xesti family of Swift packages into a single, cross-linked [DocC][docc] site published via GitHub Pages.
-Documentation is rebuilt nightly from the `main` branch of each package.
+The repository aggregates the API reference documentation for the full Xesti family of Swift packages into a single, cross-linked [DocC][docc] site published via GitHub Pages.

+A nightly CI job checks whether any package's `main` branch has changed since the last build.
+If so, it rebuilds the combined archive, transforms it for static hosting, and force-pushes the result to the `docc-publish` branch, from which GitHub Pages serves the site.
+If nothing has changed upstream, the job exits early without rebuilding or committing anything.
+The `main` branch of this repository contains only source and configuration — no generated output.

 Packages covered: